NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: Real-Time Field Test

 \section{Real-Time Field Test}

 One potential real-world application of NeRC is to provide ranging correction services over a network when users enter GNSS-challenged environments \cite{liu2018gnome,hernandez2024real}.
-To this end, we design an edge-based mobile localization system powered by NeRC and evaluate its real-time performance in urban canyon areas characterized by dense high-rise buildings.
+To this end, we design an edge-based mobile localization system powered by NeRC and evaluate its real-time performance in urban canyon areas.

 {\bfseries System Design:} \autoref{fig:nerc_ar} illustrates the diagram of the edge-based NeRC system for mobile positioning, which is a basic example of the client-server architecture.
 On the mobile client side, we developed an Android app to collect raw GNSS measurements and send them to the edge server via WLAN.
 Upon receiving data from smartphones, the edge server will cache it in a moving horizon, check for data discontinuities, and preprocess it for the subsequent neural ranging correction.
 Then, the server runs NeRC to compute user locations and send the results back to users via WLAN.
 By combining the map information accessed via the Google Maps API, we register user locations on 2D maps.